michael-steinert-repository/KubernetesEssentials/README.md

 - It creates a **ReplicateSet** for an Application
 - A **ReplicateSet** ensurers that the desired Number of Pods are always running
 - ReplicaSets are using Control Loops that implements a Background Control Loop that checks the sired Number of Pods are always present on the Cluster
+- A ReplicateSet is not deleted when an new Version is released, instead it facilities for a Rollback to a previous Version

 <p align="center">
   <img src="https://user-images.githubusercontent.com/29623199/209465647-475647df-a426-408f-97b8-4cde0469a4e3.png" alt="Deployment" width="50%"/>